Email is always coming in with questions about what houseplants are the best indoors and what light they should have.

 Aglaonema

-Also known as the Chinese evergreen, the aglaonema sports attractive, oblong leaves with colors ranging from solid medium gray with various shades of gray and green.
-This indoor plant loves potting soil, warm temperature, reflected light, and frequent watering.
+Also known as the Chinese evergreen, the aglaonema sports attractive, oblong leaves with colors ranging from solid medium gray to various shades of gray and green.
+This indoor plant loves potting soil, warm temperatures, reflected light, and frequent watering.

 Dracaena Massangeana

-Mass Cane, a corn plant, also known as Dracaena Massangeana tolerates indoor lighting conditions making it a good houseplant.
-It costs lesser than other indoor plants and grows slower making it easier to maintain.
+Mass Cane, a corn plant, also known as Dracaena Massangeana, tolerates indoor lighting conditions, making it a good houseplant.
+It costs less than other indoor plants and grows slower, making it easier to maintain.

 Dracaena Deremensis